Voice of Peace: Transmitters

 The original AM/MW transmitter was installed in New York before 1972 and consisted of two 25,000-watt Collins units and a Collins combiner, giving the station a potential 50 kW AM signal.
 The MW signal was broadcast from a centre-fed horizontal antenna slung between the fore and aft masts, a design similar to those used by Radio Veronica and later Laser 558.
 The station normally ran at 35 kW until late 1976, when it was decided to operate just one transmitter at a time, keeping the other in reserve.
 In 1985, Keith York's repair of the combiner enabled the two Collins units to be run together again, resulting in a large mailbag from Turkey, Crete, Greece, and Cyprus, areas the Voice of Peace message hadn't reached for nine years.
 After these AM transmitters became unserviceable, a Canadian Nautel 10 kW AM transmitter was installed.

 A shortwave transmitter was used briefly on 6240 kHz but this was abandoned due to interference problems.

 The 20 kW FM transmitter installed in Israel was manufactured by Harris.
 This, with the antenna array, delivered around 80 kW ERP (Effective Radiated Power) of stereo.
 A second 20 kW Harris FM transmitter was also installed on board the peace ship.

 DJs / Presenters

-Presenters with Voice of Peace included Tony Allan, Chris Phelan, Peter Quinn, Chris Pearson, Nathan Morley, Nigel Harris, Richard West (real name Richard Harding), 'Steaming' Steve Cromby, Steve Richards (real name Steve Joy), Arik Lev, Martin Murphy, Mike O' Sullivan, John Mc Donald, Dave Asher and Grant Benson.
-Steve Greenberg, who became a Grammy-winning producer and president of Columbia Records, was another early-1980s broadcaster.
+Presenters with Voice of Peace included Tony Allan, Chris Phelan, Peter Quinn, Chris Pearson, Nathan Morley, Nigel Harris, Richard West (real name Richard Harding), 'Steaming' Steve Cromby, Steve Richards (real name Steve Joy), Paul Adams (real name Paul Dunnington), Arik Lev, Neil Armstrong, Martin Murphy, Mike O' Sullivan, John Mc Donald, Gavin McCoy, Dave Asher, Chris Garrod, and Grant Benson, Doug Wood, Don Stevens, Keith York, Tony Mandell, Steve Marshall, Steve Greenberg, who became a Grammy-winning producer and president of Columbia Records, was another early-1980s broadcaster.
 Kenny Page was one of the longest-serving presenters, on board from the 1970s to the 1990s.